PolyhedralDev/TerraWiki/pages/tutorials/Quick-Start-Guide-for-Fabric.md

     1. Navigate to the `server.properties` file which is also contained within your server directory, and open it with any text editor.

-    1. Assign your new generator to the default world by setting the level-type to "Terra:<CONFIG_ID>" (for the default pack this would be "Terra:DEFAULT") **note that the config ID is case sensative!**
+    1. Assign your new generator to the default world by setting level-type to "Terra:<CONFIG_ID>" (for the default pack this would be "Terra:DEFAULT") **note that the config ID is case sensitive!**
+      >If the "level-type" key doesn't exist, simply add it yourself.

 4. Either delete the existing world folder in your server directory or rename it to something else (for example `world_backup`).
 The name of your world can be found under the 'level-name' key, also in server.properties.
 The default world name is 'world'.